Modern Foreign Language Subject Leader: Mrs Russ

 Curriculum Aims

-At Gade Valley Primary School, we believe that enabling pupils to express their ideas in another language provides essential and practical knowledge for them to participate as global citizens in the 21st century.
+At Gade Valley Primary School, we believe that enabling pupils to develop a love for language which provides essential and practical knowledge for them to participate as global citizens in the 21st century.
 Pupils are given the opportunity to develop an international outlook and gain an insight into the people and culture of other countries.
 Our intention is that pupils will develop a deep curiosity for language as they learn to express themselves with increasing confidence.
 Language learning is beneficial as it boosts self-esteem and further develops pupils understanding of English: pupils use what they learn in one language to reinforce what they have learned in another.
-In addition, learning a language helps our pupils to develop their CHAMP skills of confidence, helpfulness, attentiveness, motivation and perseverance.
+In addition, learning a language helps our pupils to develop their CHAMP skills of Confidence, Helpfulness, Attentiveness, Motivation and Perseverance.

 We believe that our Modern Foreign Language (MFL) curriculum will enable: